 Research vice president of Gartner, Svetlana Sircular, says, "Many significant innovations in the past have been associated with a transition period of temporary job loss, followed by recovery, then business transformation and AI will likely follow this route.”

-Gartner predicts that by 2020, AI will produce more jobs than it displaces.
+Gartner predicts that moving forward, AI will produce more jobs than it displaces.

 Combining human and artificial intelligence, dubbed “AI augmentation”, is what brings the most value.
 Instead of taking jobs away from people, AI-enabled technology can assist people to be more efficient.
 Instead of dehumanising the workforce, these AI technologies allow people to collaborate better, work better, make decisions and reduce human error.